Close

 Don’t forget to check out Book 2 in the Wake the Dragon series, opens in a new windowVengewar, out 1/19/21!

-amazond bndbooksamilliond indieboundd
+opens in a new windowamazond opens in a new windowbnd opens in a new windowbooksamilliond opens in a new window opens in a new windowindieboundd

-Placeholder of -84Black Leviathan by Bernd Perplies
+opens in a new windowPoster Placeholder of - 60Black Leviathan by Bernd Perplies

 In the coastal city Skargakar, residents make a living from hunting dragons and use them for everything from clothing to food, while airborne ships hunt them in the white expanse of a cloud sea, the Cloudmere.
 Lian does his part carving the kyrillian crystals that power the ships through the Cloudmere, but when he makes an enemy of a dangerous man, Lian ships out on the next vessel available as a drachenjager, or dragon hunter.
 He chooses the wrong ship.
 A fanatic captain, hunts more than just any dragon.
 His goal is the Firstborn Gargantuan—and Adaron is prepared to sacrifice everything for revenge.